ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 ## Technical Procedure

 ### Prerequisite
+- You passed CyberArk CPE or CDE
-- Understand basic Linux installation and administration
+- You have basic Linux installation and administration
+- You have basic AWS administration
-- Unkerstand basic Kubernetes setup and administration
+- You have basic Kubernetes setup and administration
-- Understand basic AWS administration

 ### [Task 0: Setup Jump Host](00-Setup_Jump_Host.md)